|Mavs look to rebound with new coach, same players|

 After taking over in May, Carlisle spent his summer traveling - to Germany to spend time with Nowitzki, to New York to see Kidd, to North Carolina for Howard, and so on.
 He got more out of it than frequent-flier miles.

 ``It's just spending time with guys, establishing the rapport and the relationship,'' Carlisle said. ``When I went to Indiana, I didn't sign my contract until Sept.
 3 of '03, so I didn't have a summer.
 It's very challenging if you don't have that period of time.''

 Part of Carlisle's message was for players to get in the best shape of their lives.
 That's a must to handle his ``playoff style'' defense and the Kidd-led fast breaks it's meant to produce.

 There weren't many of those under Johnson, who called nearly every play.
 Maybe it made sense for Jason Terry or Devin Harris to look to the bench every trip up the court; but with Jason Kidd?

-the game, making it faster, it will help him make everybody around him better.
+t we were going to get him and run more, not have him spot up and shoot 3s on the weak side,'' Nowitzki said. ``I think by opening up the game, making it faster, it will help him make everybody around him better.
 That's what he's been doing his whole career - run and get guys open looks, get guys open layups.''

 Johnson's explanation for the tight leash was that Kidd didn't know the system.
 There was constant chatter about needing a training camp together to get things right.
 Now Carlisle has used that luxury to install the up-tempo approach and a free-flowing, Princeton-esque system for the time they don't get running.
 And, Carlisle notes, ``We don't have a playbook.''